Babusrinivasan76/s3toAtlas/README.md

 Update the following parameters:

-a.
-Job name
+a. name
 b.
-Role
+IAM Role

-c.
-Retries
+You can keep the default values for all other parameters.

 Save the job and click "Run" on the top right.